linesbydevon/knightsTour/README.md

 ### Future

+A look into what the future could hold for this project.
+Many of these tasks can be executed out of order but should be read as ordered by level of priority.

+- Address potential accessibility concerns on demo:
+  - better semantic mark-up
+  - color contrast in both light and darkmode
+  - ability to toggle animations/transitions
+  - better clarity regarding what buttons and inputs do
 - Refactor code for improved abstraction so as to maximize efficiency and minimize complexity
 - Functionality that enables users to copy moveslist to clipboard with a click/tap instead of hightlighting and copying a list
 - Develop and implement better articulated style guide for lightmode and darkmode